MarnixE/DANet/index.md

 Due to low GPU resources, we were only able to test our intuition on a limited budget.
 The results we obtained for our extension and the baseline original architecture are therefore short compared to the state of the art.
 However they do offer insights on the comparison between the two models, and given the fact that normal DANet currently provides state of the arts comparable results for segmentation, comparing our model to DANet also offers insights on how it would perform given the right resources.

 ClusterDANet obtains comparable results to DANet for scene segmentation over the PASCAL VOC 2012 dataset.
-The results for ClusterDANet are sligthly worse.
-This could be due to the not extensive training, since because of clustering our extended architecture seems to label a greater number of pixels than normal DANet, which couls result in worse comparative performance if not tuned correctly.
+The results for ClusterDANet are slightly worse.
+This could be due to the not extensive training, since because of clustering our extended architecture seems to label a greater number of pixels than normal DANet, which could result in worse comparative performance if not tuned correctly.
 However since the results are so close together we think our proposed extension has the potential for achieving results comparable to the state of the art.
 Furthermore, it seems that ClusterDANet sees bigger objects to a greater extent than DANet.

 Future work could build upon our extension in order to tune the required hyperparameters (as the number of clusters or epochs), in order to obtain the best possible results ClusterDANet could offer.
 Furthermore, the clustering layer could be extended with a clustering algorithm different from K-Means, where the resulting decision boundaries are non-linear.